Entries are now open for Strike A Chord!

-1. Read the Rules and Regulations to ensure you meet and understand requirements for entry
+- Read the Rules and Regulations to ensure you meet and understand the competition requirements for entry

-2. Upload a video of your ensemble performing by no later than 21 May 2020
+- Record and upload a video of your group performing by no later than 21 May 2020

 Rounds and finalists

-• First Round - ensembles submit a video recording of their performance
+- First Round - ensembles submit a video recording of their performance and introduction video online

 Subsidies will be available to groups that require assistance to travel to the finals.